-By the end of Year Nine students present an understanding of how the prophets are models for Christian life.
-They explore and present the life stories of people striving to follow Gospel values in their particular time and circumstance.
+By the end of Year Nine students interpret, investigate and communicate an understanding of how the prophets are models for Christian life.
+Students examine and appraise the life stories of people striving to follow Gospel values in their particular time and circumstance.
 Students demonstrate their understanding of the Christian teaching of Jesus overcoming death in the resurrection.
-Students identify and describe aspects of their own lives and modern culture that need to be transformed.
+Students reflect on, identify and describe aspects of their own lives and modern culture that need to be transformed.

 By the end of Year Nine students analyse different qualities, features and conventions of the symbols and rituals of the Sacraments of Healing.
-Students reflect on how the Sacraments of Healing continues to enrich their relationship with God.
+Students reflect on, identify and describe how the Sacraments of Healing continues to enrich their relationship with God.

 By the end of Year Nine students discuss the effects of self-centred personal choices on relationships with God, others and the earth.
-Students demonstrate an understanding of a variety of groups and actions that work for the common good within the community.
-Students identify some of the benefits of participating in action to promote justice in the school, local and wider community.
+Students demonstrate knowledge and an understanding of a variety of groups and an understanding of actions that work for the common good within the community.
+Students identify and explain some of the benefits of participating in action to promote justice in the school, local and wider community.

 By the end of Year Nine students communicate that prayer is deeply personal but also communal.
-Students know some formal prayers and are introduced to some from the tradition.
+Students examine and explore formal prayers.
 Students evaluate and discuss the actions, motives, values of individuals and groups such as lay people and founders of religious orders.

 Knowledge and Understandings